tiagofreres/blog/_posts/2015-02-05-git-basics.md

 categories: git basics
 ---

+#Creating and managing your Git project (locally and remotely)

+##How to start a Git project?
+##How to create a local branch that mirrors a remote branch?
+##How to create and push content to a remote branch?

 **`git remote add -f [-t <branch>] [-m <master>] <name> <remote-repository-url>`**

 Creates a remote repository named as `<name>` for the `<remote-repository-url>`.